flappysquirrel/fluentfox/README.md

  5. Encourage other people to use Firefox.
  6. Please give me and the contributors of this repository credit if you have a repository that uses some of the code in this repository.

-## News

-New Combination!
-(Firefox UWP style project) Details below.

-2 New projects coming soon!
-(Guess what they are) Clues below

-Microsoft edge (chromium) is getting fluent design.
-Soon edge (chromium) will look like edge (legacy)(with rounded corners)

-Works on Windows 11 as well!

-Talking with the MaterialFox project for changing the loading animation of tabs in Firefox.
-(Again any help from the MaterialFox team or anyone in github is allowed!
-Any help is appreciated email yuvanmichael@outlook.com pull requests can also be made your choice.)
-Feel free to post any issues as well!

-## Clues
-These are the reasons for the new projects guess what names I'll give them. macOS (Safari)
- Edge(Chromium)

 ## Credits